This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 14. Millenium Bridge

-After a shaky start (literally) when it opened in 2000, the ‘wobbly bridge’ was fixed and became one of London’s best known free attraction; it even features in movies like Guardians of the Galaxy and Harry Potter – if you so fancy, do a little diversion across and visit St Paul’s Cathedral.
+After a shaky start (literally) when it opened in 2000, the ‘wobbly bridge’ was fixed and became one of London’s best known free attractions; Southbank’s Millenium Bridge even features in movies like Guardians of the Galaxy and Harry Potter.

-Whilst on the bridge, check out the tiny illustrations dotted along the metal walkway by street artist Ben Wilson, who uses people’s discarded chewing gum as his canvas.
+Whilst on Millennium bridge, check out the tiny illustrations dotted along the metal walkway by street artist Ben Wilson, who uses people’s discarded chewing gum as his canvas.

 15. Shakespeare’s Globe

-‘All the world’s a stage’ said William Shakespeare and he wasn’t far off (try doing a performance at No. 10 Downing Street though!).
 Shakespeare’s Globe is actually a reconstruction of the original Globe Theatre (1599 to 1644) which opened in 1997.
-Staged in the round, many productions here offer £5 standing seats which is cheaper than the price of a cinema ticket.
+Staged in the round, many productions here offer £5 standing seats which is waaaayyyy cheaper than the price of a West End / Leicester Square cinema ticket.

 16. Anchor Bankside